pinxau1000/Simple-Buffer-Analyzer/README.md

-# Simple Buffer Analuzer Tool
+# Simple Buffer Analyzer Tool

 ## Requirements
 - Python version 2.7, 3.6, 3.7, 3.8 or 3.9.
 A compatible python version is required.
 To download and install python go ahead to [python downloads](https://www.python.org/downloads/) page.